-In the following graphic, one can see the leads from the DC input jack go directly to the reverse polarity diode then direct to C15 before they go anywhere else.
+To illustrate the layout, in the following graphic, one can see the leads from the DC input jack go directly to the reverse polarity diode then direct to C15 before they go anywhere else.

 The ground plane is cut away around the DC input to make sure that power comes only from after the input capacitor.
 The power for the input of the voltage regulator, pin 1, comes directly then from the + pin of C15.